Extension Regional Office, Cloquet

 - Master of Administration, Education, Roosevelt University, Schaumburg, IL

-Before joining Extension, Dawn was the Director of Institutional Advancement for the Fond du Lac Tribal and Community College, Cloquet, MN, where she administered grants, designed evaluation procedures, developed training activities and directed the college's foundation.
-She has worked for Fond du Lac Min-No-Aya-Win Human Services in Cloquet as the Administrative Services Coordinator; there she was responsible for management and oversight of billing, bookkeeping, and administrative staff.
-Dawn also served as the Business Department Chair with Leech Lake Tribal College, Cass Lake, MN, where her responsibilities included teaching business, entrepreneurship, and accounting related coursework.
-She also led the launch of a student-managed bookstore.
+Before joining Extension, Dawn was the Director of Institutional Advancement for the Fond du Lac Tribal and Community College in Cloquet, MN.
+She has worked for Fond du Lac Min-No-Aya-Win Human Services in Cloquet and served as the Business Department Chair with Leech Lake Tribal College in Cass Lake, MN.

-- Member: Community Development Society, Ho-Chunk Nation, National Association of Community Development Extension Professionals, Rural Sociological Society, Technology of Participation Network
+- Member: National Association of Community Development Extension Professionals, Technology of Participation Network